 Serial Numbers ¶

 Your serial number for Comet is used to request a short-term exclusive lease from a central licensing server.
 The Comet Server will not start without a valid lease, and no other running instance of Comet Server can use the same serial number until the short-term exclusive lease expires.
-There is a grace period of a few days, just in case of license server unavailability (exact details will not be published).
+There is a grace period of a few days to allow for temporary license-server unavailability or non-contactability (exact details will not be published).

 At the time of writing, Comet Server stores data about the current lease within the

 comet-license.db file.
 Loss of this file results in loss of lease.

 The external IP address and hardware configuration (exact details will not be published) should not change for an existing Comet Server.
 Otherwise, the central licensing server may refuse to grant a new lease for the serial, or might cause a running instance of Comet Server to refuse the existing lease (exact details will not be published).
 The external IP address is locked to the Comet Server with a particular serial number.
 You can remove and/or turn off the IP Lock feature via the 'My Servers' page.
 This is useful if you are moving your Comet Server to a new location with a new external IP address.

 You may grant any number of additional serial numbers via https://cometbackup.com/ .
 Your support representative is also able to 'relax' leases on an existing serial number (for instance, when moving IP addresses or upgrading hardware).
 You can also do this for yourself via the 'My Servers' page.